GarciaInes/Scrum-Mastering/Retro/Antipatterns.md

 * Ambiguity
 * Fear of conflict (false sense of harmony)
 * Silent retro
+* Lack of participation from some
 * Avoidance of accountability ie always external issue, where 'power' sits to change things
 * Same old content coming up
 * Inattention to results
+* Over-analyzing: When the team becomes too focused on analyzing data or metrics, rather than discussing the team's overall performance and processes.
 * Absence of trust
 * Planning is based on 'activites' rather than deliverables
 * Estimates being commitments?
 Which problems does this cause?
 How can the team change this missconception/perception?
 * Multitasking, even beyond the retro.
 How does that affect the project? what could be done to reduce the negative impacts?
 * Retro ends without specific tangible actions to try next week
+* Finger pointing (or blaming each other rather than finding solutions to improve the team's processes and outcomes)
+* Groupthink: When team members conform to the opinions of others in the group rather than expressing their own ideas and perspectives.

 *“You think that because you understand ‘one’ that you must therefore understand ‘two’ because one and one make two.
 But you forget that you must also understand ‘and’.” - Sufi teaching story*